 What Affects the Durability of Exterior Paints?

 Several factors affect how long an exterior paint job will last.
-The three major ones are; how your house was painted previously, how you have maintained your house, as well as climate and weather.
+The three major ones are; how your house was painted previously, how you have maintained your home, and climate and weather.

 Let’s discuss these three factors in greater depth.